Market Overview for April, 2026

 What is the median sale price and median price per sq ft in Middle Village?

-In December, the median home sale price in Middle Village was $825K, a 0.6% change year-over-year.
+The median home sale price in Middle Village as of April was $906K, up 11.9% year-over-year.

 Top most expensive neighborhoods in Queens